kurshakuz/kurshakuz.github.io/_pages/home.md

   - image_path: /assets/images/cover/me.jpg
     alt: "About me"
     title: "About me"
-    excerpt: "Here is some information about my background, education, skills, and experien- ces.
+    excerpt: "Here is some information about my back- ground, education, skills, and experien- ces.
 If you like to know more, feel free to contact me, all information is available here too."
     url: "/info/"
     btn_class: "btn--primary"
     btn_label: "Learn more"